 Digital transformation has changed from being an IT buzzword to a commonly used term.
 Over the past two years, interest in digital transformation has surged because of the increased dependence on remote working models resulting from the COVID-19 pandemic.
-Shifting an organization’s applications and data to the cloud introduces numerous benefits, such as reducing operational costs and increasing competitive advantages.
-However, it also expands an organization’s cyber attack surface and makes them more vulnerable to many cyber threats.
+Shifting an organisation’s applications and data to the cloud introduces numerous benefits, such as reducing operational costs and increasing competitive advantages.
+However, it also expands an organisation’s cyber attack surface and makes them more vulnerable to many cyber threats.

-This article discusses a new cloud-native network security deployment service used to inspect and protect against malicious ingress, egress, and east-west traffic within an organization’s network: network security as a service (NSaaS).
+This article discusses a new cloud-native network security deployment service used to inspect and protect against malicious ingress, egress, and east-west traffic within an organisation’s network: network security as a service (NSaaS).
 It also introduces Trend Micro Cloud One™ — Network Security as a pioneer solution in this field.

 What is network security as a service (NSaaS)?

-While it is possible to handle cybersecurity concerns by maintaining an in-house cybersecurity team, organizations can also opt for a solution such as network security as a service (NSaaS), alleviating their cybersecurity burden and freeing internal resources.
+While it is possible to handle cybersecurity concerns by maintaining an in-house cybersecurity team, organisations can also opt for a solution such as network security as a service (NSaaS), alleviating their cybersecurity burden and freeing internal resources.

 NSaaS is a modern cloud solution run by a managed security service provider.
 NSaaS works by controlling and managing all security solutions installed on client network perimeters.
 The solutions managed include firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS), security information and event management (SIEM), and anti-spam systems.
 It also monitors all digital interactions in the client IT environment to detect cyber threats early and respond to them quickly.

 Today’s IT environments are more complex than before.
 Modern IT environments span on-premises and cloud environments.
-The variety of users accessing these environments, such as organization employees, third-party vendors, contractors, sub-contractors, and other suppliers, has added even more complexity.
+The variety of users accessing these environments, such as organisation employees, third-party vendors, contractors, sub-contractors, and other suppliers, has added even more complexity.
 The number of internet of things (IoT) devices is also growing, which means more entry points for cyber attackers to exploit.